 - Goku does this in one of Dragon Ball Z's later filler episodes, while taking his driver's license test.

 - Lupin III:

 - A particularly funny gag in the Lupin III manga has a mook asking his boss if his car has a detachable steering wheel.
 After being informed there's no such thing, the mook replies "Then we've got a problem."

 - The Lupin III (Red Jacket) series has an episode where Lupin detaches the wheel, turns his seat around, and inserts it in the rear.
 He calls it, "Switch-to-back".

-- The Ghost Rider had an incident when he was fighting a thug attacking a circus with a massive earthmover vehicle and he manages to get into the control compartment.
-As they fight for the controls, the thug sees the vehicle moving towards to some place undesirable and pleads with the demon superhero to give him the wheel.
+- The Ghost Rider has an incident when he is fighting a thug attacking a circus with a massive earth-mover vehicle and he manages to get into the control compartment.
+As they fight for the controls, the thug sees the vehicle moving towards some place undesirable and pleads with the demon superhero to give him the wheel.
 The Rider obliges him by ripping out the entire steering column, but the fainting thug doesn't notice that the Rider was also hitting the brake pedal at the same time to bring the vehicle to a stop.

 - A variation happens in Cattivik, with the main character stealing the steering wheel of a space shuttle (?) and causing it to crash on Mars.

 - Played seriously in issue 3 of All-New Wolverine.
 During a high-speed chase, Wolverine jumps into Mooney's HUMVEE, rips out the steering wheel, and jumps out again.
 The vehicle careens out of control and slams into a tree, allowing the Sisters to escape.